 Latham Street Commons and the Night Owl Bakers Program

-Latham Streets Commons has evolved and developed The Night Owl Bakers Program.
 The Night Owl Bakers is an educational workforce development program that provides a holistic approach to self-identity and employment preparedness for young adults.
 The program innovatively combines 21st century skills through making and selling artisanal breads and baked goods.
-Our proposed project will provide evidence for the effectiveness of a holistic educational program for self-identity, mental health, and employment preparedness for young adults who are transitioning out of foster-care and those often left in the margins of new educational/workforce training opportunities.
+Success is measured on a kid-by-kid basis.

 The PIs and CO-PIs long-term vision is to create a model of operations which is educational, transformative and has the ability to be adopted in other communities, nationally and internationally.
 This past fall the Night Owl Bakers program was selected for the Robert Wood Johnson Foundation E4A’s Technical Assistance Program.
 This unique program partnered our team with the Evaluation Institute for Public Health at the University of Pittsburgh Graduate School of Public Health and Behavioral and Community Health Sciences.
 The goal of the matching program was to help support the design of a proven evaluation plan.
 Being a part of this collaboration has helped the team prioritize our goals, manage the scale and complexity of the project and establish clear, linear steps to measuring outcomes.